hantsy/spring-puzzles/docs/programming-models.md

 | PUT /posts/{id} | content-type: application/json<br>{"title":"new title", "content":"new content"} | status: 204                                                             |
 | DELETE /posts/{id} |                                               | status: 204                                                             |

+> [!NOTE]
+> For more details on the Richardson Maturity Model, see [Martin Fowler’s article](https://martinfowler.com/articles/richardsonMaturityModel.html).

 This post will focus on building RESTful services using different Spring technologies, including WebMvc and WebFlux, and using both annotated controllers and functional routers.
-We'll demonstrate how each model can be utilized to build the same RESTful API, allowing you to select the approach that best suits your project.
+We'll demonstrate how each model can be utilized to build the same RESTful API, allowing you to compare and select the approach that best suits your project.

 ---